-- 1. Familiarize themselves with the candidates and issues. - 2.
-Maintain a current address with the Supervisor of Elections office. - 3.
-Know the location of the polling place and its hours of operation. - 4.
-Bring proper identification to the polling place. - 5.
-Familiarize themselves with the operation of the voting equipment in their precinct. - 6.
+- 1. Familiarize himself or herself with the candidates and issues. - 2.
+Maintain with the office of the Supervisor of Elections a current address.. - 3.
+Know the location of his or her polling place and its hours of operation. - 4.
+Bring proper identification to the polling station. - 5.
+Familiarize himself or herself with the operation of the voting equipment in his or her precinct. - 6.
 Treat precinct workers with courtesy. - 7.
 Respect the privacy of other voters. - 8.
 Report any problems or violations of election laws to the Supervisor of Elections. - 9.
-Ask questions if needed. - 10.
+Ask questions, if needed. - 10.
 Make sure that their completed ballot is correct before leaving the polling place.